-Set the communication protocol settings for the loge Estimating SQL Server instance as follows:
+Set the communication protocol settings for the Sage Estimating SQL Server instance as follows:

-- 1 Start the SQL Server Configuration Manager by selecting Sart > All Programs > SQL Server [your version] > Configuration Tools > SQL Server Configuration Manager. - In Windows 8.1 and Windows 10, Select Start (2) apps > SQL Server [your version] > SQL Server Configuration Manager - 2 In the left-hand pane of the SQL Server Configuration Manager window, click the arrow next to SQL Server Network Configuration to display all local SQL Server instances. - 3 Select the instance associated with Sage Estimating (SAGE_ESTIMATING, by default). - 4 In the right hand pane right. lick on a communication protocol and select Disable. - Repeal step 4 for all communication protocols except TCP/IP.
-Leave this protocol Enabled.

-- 6 In the left-hand pane of the SQL Server Configuration Manager window, click the arrow next to SQL Native Client 10.0 Configuration or SQL Native Client 11.0 Configuration (depending on your SQL Server instance). - 7 Click Client Protocols (left-hand pane). - 8 In the right-hand pane right-click on a communication protocol and select Disable. - 9 Repeat step 8 for all communication protocols except TCP/IP.
-Leave this protocol Enabled. - 10 Close the SQL Server Configuration Manager and restart the service.
+- 1. Start the SQL Server Configuration Manager. - In Windows 7: Click Start > All Programs > Microsoft SQL Server > Configuration Tools > SQL Server Configuration Manager. - In Windows 8.1 or Windows 10: Click Start > All apps > Microsoft SQL Server > SQL Server Configuration Manager. - 2.
+In the left-hand pane of the SQL Server Configuration Manager window, click the arrow next to SQL Server Network Configuration to display all local SQL Server instances. - 3.
+Select the instance associated with Sage Estimating (SAGE\ESTIMATING, by default). - 4.
+In the right-hand pane right-click on a communication protocol and select Disable. - 5.
+Repeat step 4 for all communication protocols except TCP/IP.
+Leave this protocol Enabled. - 6.
+In the left-hand pane of the SQL Server Configuration Manager window, click the arrow next to SQL Native Client 10.0 Configuration or SQL Native Client 11.0 Configuration (depending on your SQL Server instance). - 7.
+Click Client Protocols (left-hand pane). - 8.
+In the right-hand pane right-click on a communication protocol and select Disable. - 9.
+Repeat step 8 for all communication protocols except TCP/IP.
+Leave this protocol Enabled. - 10.
+Close the SQL Server Configuration Manager, and then restart the service.